liuweiran900217/CloudCrypto/README.md

 **CloudCrypto** project aims at implementing advanced cryptographic schemes under the well-designed Java Cryptographic Architecture (JCA).
 To achieve this target, **CloudCrypto** leverages [Bouncy Castle](http://www.bouncycastle.org/java.html) as the underlying library, which strictly follows JCA standard.
 In general, Java seems not a good choice for Crypto implementations due to runtime effiency.
 We choose Java as the programming language since Java provides good portability so that **CloudCrypto** can be even **directly** port to mobile and / or other embedded devices, e.g., Android.

+We are providing the source code of **CloudCrypto** with no license fee.
+It is open source and free to use for Research & Development purpose.

+We are glad to notice that Medica Corp. is experimenting with **CloudCrypto** for Research & Development purpose.

 ## Develop Environments

 **CloudCrypto** is buit using Maven 2.
 Please see `pom.xml` for the dependent libiraries.
 In its current version, **CloudCrypto** leverages the following libraries: